miketanJp/PB_FragmentMod/README.md

 ## Basic introduction
 The main idea to develop the mod came when I tried, through weapon config files, to apply the same fragmentation properties used by shotguns as a similar system doesn't officially exists for missile launchers.
 It made me realize that approach wasn't technically possible as I needed to split the projectile after a set time.
 The system used in shotguns works in order to apply instant fragmentation only for that kind of weapons.

 The mod uses custom properties in the weapon's YAML file, each one of them can be customized with desired values.
-Fragmented projectiles created in that istant will then inherit the properties of the original warhead (guidance data, projectile speed, lifetime, etc.), otherwise will either cause conflicts or empty assets with no properties attached ( = mere game props with no physics properties) if not inherited.
+Fragmented projectiles created in that istant will then inherit the properties of the original warhead (guidance data, projectile speed, lifetime, etc.), otherwise will either cause conflicts or empty assets with no properties attached.

-As the game is developed in Unity, missiles (as well as ballistic projectiles) use a good amount of rotation functions to obtain facing, rotations and custom calls to perform more or less the same operations with lesser code.
-Some of them are Vector3 and Quaternion rotations.

 <b>Custom values used in this mod</b>
 - fragment_count (ints) → The number of fragments created from the original warhead while splitted;